telaak/suomi24-ts/README.md

 ### Dependencies

 * Nodejs 16+ (fetch support)
-* HyperExpress requires a platform with glibc or glibc compatibility (musl etc.)
 * Sadly Suomi24's chat is so old that Node has to be run with insecure-http-parser

 ### Installing